ashwin1601/TDSP_Titanic/Docs/Project/Charter.md

 		* Business contact

 ## Metrics
-* Accuracy - To achieve 100% accuracy by predicting every passenger correctly.
+* Accuracy - To achieve 80%+ accuracy by predicting every passenger correctly.
 We will measure this from the statistical data actually available and compare that to the model results.

 * What are the qualitative objectives? (e.g. reduce user churn)
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
+* What is a quantifiable metric?  (e.g. reduce the fraction of users with 4-week inactivity)
 * Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
 * What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
 * How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)